 Question of the Day: Are Stocks A Risky Long-Term Investment?

-Investment gurus often say that “you should invest for the long-term.”
-Agree or disagree with that statement based on the data you see in this chart about long-term stock market returns.
+- Investment gurus often say that “you should invest for the long-term.”
+Do you agree or disagree with that statement based on the data you see in this chart about long-term stock market returns?

-- As an investor, you will have the fortitude to remain invested even in the darkest days of a bear market.
-Research suggests that investors are often their own worst enemies.
+- As an investor, do you think you would have the fortitude to remain invested even when seeing loss during a bear market?

 - Will investors be satisfied just earning the market return (this chart is based on the performance of the S&P500)?